-For many years it has been the law that those who have to turn to the courts to resolve the financial aspects of divorce proceedings are expected to display complete honesty and straightforwardness in the information which is given to the court and the other party.
-It should be emphasised that this duty applies to both parties and equally to women as men.
+For many years it has been the law that those who have to turn to the courts to resolve the financial aspects of divorce proceedings (or following the breakdown of any relationship) are expected to display complete honesty and straightforwardness in the information which is given to the court and the other party.
+It should be emphasised that this duty applies equally to both parties.

 The reason for stringent observance of this obligation is clear.
 The court is required to ensure that the outcome is fair to both parties and appropriate for any children.
 A judge can only discharge that obligation and achieve fairness if the full financial position of both parties is revealed quite clearly.

 During the course of such proceedings, both parties are required to set out their financial position as it is at that time and how each expects it might develop in the mid-term future.
 Once the initial exchange of information has taken place, written questions can be raised, provided that the questions are approved by the court and are directly relevant to the issues to be decided.
 Again, scrupulously honest replies must be given to such questions, which are treated as being part of the evidence to the court.

 Further investigation may be required in some more complex cases, sometimes from experts.
 This evidence can relate to such issues the value of a business or of investments, including property or pensions or other assets (for example jewellery or stamps or vintage cars or private aeroplanes etc.).
 It may also relate to the health of one (or sometimes both) of the parties, if it is said that ill-health may prevents them from working.
 The purpose of such enquiries is to ensure that when the case gets to court, the judge has all the required information to enable a completely fair analysis of the overall situation to be undertaken.